yiisoft/yii2-elasticsearch/docs/guide/usage-ar.md

 > **NOTE:** Elasticsearch limits the number of records returned by any query to 10 records by default.
 This applies
 > to queries executed when getting related models.
 If you expect to get more records you should specify the limit explicitly
 > in relation definition.
-This is also important for [[yii\elasticsearch\ActiveQuery::via()|via]]-relations
+It is also important for [[yii\elasticsearch\ActiveQuery::via()|via]]-relations
-> to set the limit both in the relation itself as well as the underlying model that is ised as an intermediary.
+> to set the proper limit both in the relation itself as well as the underlying relation that is used as an intermediary.

 ## Scalar and array attributes